A dynamic network model of societal complexity and resilience inspired by Tainter's theory of collapse: Results

-Figure \ref{fig:parameters}A demonstrates the effect of exploration for selected values of $\phi$.
-We have chosen a range of values for $\phi$ that roughly correspond to the order of magnitude of returns to scale reported in \citet{balevzentis2015trends,diewert2011returns}.
-For exploration probabilities $p_e<1/N$, i.e., when less than one individual per time unit switches their type, collapse is likely, which is indicated by reduced median survival times, Fig.~\ref{fig:parameters}A. In fact, our macroscopic approximation shows that $N_A=N$ is a stable fixed point of the approximate dynamics for $p_e < 1/N$ since the RHS of Eqn.\ \ref{eqn:approx} remains strictly positive for $N_A\to N$.
-This means that the labour force will vanish in finite time, thereby also resulting in a finite survival time.
-Additionally, in this ``low exploration regime'', a larger output elasticity of labour $\phi$ tends to increase the median survival time.
-Indeed, the term $F(\cdot)$ in Eqn.\ \ref{eqn:approx} is a decreasing function of $\phi$ for large $N_A$, which means a larger $\phi$ slows down the collapse towards $N_A=N$.
+Figure \ref{fig:f4_parameters}A demonstrates the effect of exploration for selected values of $a$.
+For exploration probabilities $p_e<1/N$, i.e., when less than one individual per time unit switches their type, collapse is likely, which is indicated by reduced median survival times, Fig.~\ref{fig:f4_parameters}A. In fact, our macroscopic approximation shows that $N_A=N$ is a stable fixed point of the approximate dynamics for $p_e < 1/N$ since the RHS of Eqn.\ \ref{eqn:approx} remains strictly positive for $N_A\to N$.
+This means that the labor force will vanish in finite time, thereby also resulting in a finite survival time.
+Additionally, in this ``low exploration regime'', a larger coordinated output productivity $c$ tends to increase the median survival time.
+Indeed, the term $F(\cdot)$ in Eqn.\ \ref{eqn:approx} is a decreasing function of $c$.
+This effect is the more pronounced, the larger $N_A$ is, because for large $N_A$ the energy production of coordinated laborers $C$ is dominant.
+Hence a larger $c$ slows down the collapse more and more as we approach $N_A=N$.
 The effect of a $p_e$ on survival time is more difficult to understand because it is twofold, as can again be seen in Eqn.\ \ref{eqn:approx}.
 Initially, when still $N_A<N/2$, larger $p_e$ increases $dN_A/dt$ and speeds up the process of recruiting administrators, as seen on the left of Fig.~\ref{fig:fig3_macro_approx}A. As soon as $N_A>N/2$, the reverse happens and a larger $p_e$ slows down that process.
 For small $p_e$ below some turning point value $p_e^0<1/N$, the first effect dominates, so that survival time decreases.
 For $p_e$ between $p_e^0$ and $1/N$, however, the second effect dominates, so that survival time increases again.
-For some values of $\phi$, the two effects are clearly distinguishable in different phases of the evolution, as can be seen in the realization depicted in Fig.~\ref{fig:two_phase_admin_growth}, where the system stays a long time close to $N_A=N/2$ before reaching $N_A=A$ and thereby collapses.
+For some values of $c$, the two effects are clearly distinguishable in different phases of the evolution, as can be seen in the realization depicted in Fig.~\ref{fig:two_phase_admin_growth}, where the system stays a long time close to $N_A=N/2$ before reaching $N_A=A$ and thereby collapses.
 As $p_e$ approaches the critical value of $1/N$, this effect becomes ever stronger and expected survival times approach infinity.